aquasecurity/tfsec/docs/checks/aws/iam/no-policy-wildcards.md

 title: IAM policy should avoid use of wildcards and instead apply the principle of least privilege
 ---

+# IAM policy should avoid use of wildcards and instead apply the principle of least privilege

 ### Default Severity: <span class="severity high">high</span>

 ### Explanation